PQPUU/model-library.github.io/hosp_main.md

 The model was established to analyse time-to-first hospitalization (all causes) data using parametric time-to-event analysis.

+### Characteristics
-### Data
+- Data source:

-Data analyzed was from the BCG Vaccination for Healthcare Workers in COVID-19 Pandemic (ClinicalTrials.gov Identifier: [NCT04379336](https://clinicaltrials.gov/ct2/show/NCT04379336)).
+  - Data analyzed was from the BCG Vaccination for Healthcare Workers in COVID-19 Pandemic (ClinicalTrials.gov Identifier: [NCT04379336](https://clinicaltrials.gov/ct2/show/NCT04379336)).
+- Year:
+  - 2022

 ### Files